nathanieldchu/ubuild_CCF/index.md

   col_3:
     headline: Savor every bite
     content: No matter your beliefs, you likely acknowledge that you only get to live this life once.
 Bask in the sun.
 Give hugs and high-fives.
-Come sit at the table with family and friends.
+Sit at the table with family and friends.
 Savor every bite.
 - template: signup-bar
   block: cta-bar